How to pimp up your porridge for ultimate nutrition

 - 1 small pinch sea salt

-- 1 teaspoon your sweetner of choice - pure maple syrup, raw honey, rapadura or coconut sugar, brown rice syrup
+- 1 teaspoon your sweetener of choice - pure maple syrup raw honey, rapadura or coconut sugar, brown rice syrup (optional)

 - Slices of banana